ELIFE-ASU/Neet/docs/source/intro.rst

 * `deprecated <https://pypi.org/project/Deprecated/>`_

-However, network visualization is notoriously problematic, and so we have two optional dependencies which are only required if you wish to visualize networks using **Neet**'s builtin capabilities:
+However, network visualization is notoriously problematic, and so we have two optional dependencies which are only required if you wish to visualize networks using Neet's builtin capabilities:

 * `Graphviz <https://graphviz.org/>`_
 * `pygraphviz <https://pypi.org/project/pygraphviz/>`_